childmindresearch/graphomotor/README.md

 ## Quick Start

-> **⚠️ This implementation requires data to adhere to a specific format matching the standard output from [Curious drawing responses](https://mindlogger.atlassian.net/servicedesk/customer/portal/3/article/859242501).**
+> ⚠️ This library **requires input data to adhere to a specific format** matching the standard output from [Curious drawing responses](https://mindlogger.atlassian.net/servicedesk/customer/portal/3/article/859242501).
+See more details in the [Data Format Requirements](#data-format-requirements) section below.

-Currently, `graphomotor` is available as an importable Python library.
-CLI functionality is planned for future releases.

 ### Extracting Features from Spiral Drawing Data